naza-campioni/fishery-models-tutorial/README.md

 - Clean, commented, reusable Python functions
 - A demo notebook showcasing the model usage

 My goal is to guide the curious practitioner and new modellers through the implementation of standard fishery models from scratch.
+I hope you find this helpful!

 **Author**: Nazareno Campioni